 November 7, 2022 | 5:30 p.m. - 7:00 p.m.

-2022 recipients of the UI’s International Impact Award and Global Student Award will be honored on the November 7 WorldCanvass program as a kick-off to the UI’s celebration of International Education Week (Nov.
+2022 recipients of the UI’s International Impact Award and Global Student Award were honored on the November 7 WorldCanvass program as a kick-off to the UI’s celebration of International Education Week (Nov.
 14-18).
-UI President Barbara J. Wilson and Associate Provost and Dean of International Programs Russell Ganim will present the awards at the beginning of WorldCanvass, followed by interviews conducted by WorldCanvass host Joan Kjaer.
+Associate Provost and Dean of International Programs Russell Ganim presented the awards at the beginning of WorldCanvass, followed by interviews conducted by WorldCanvass host Joan Kjaer.

 Free and open to the public.

 The International Impact Award recognizes distinguished alumni and other individuals with significant ties to the UI who have made important contributions internationally or, in the case of international alumni, abroad in their home countries.

 Andy Code, a successful businessman, mentor to aspiring entrepreneurs, and long-time supporter of the University of Iowa, is the recipient of the 2022 International Impact Award for his global efforts as a social justice and human empowerment advocate.

 Testimonies of his empowerment projects exist in Guatemala, Honduras, India, Haiti, Uganda, and Chicago, and they confirm that his commitment goes far beyond the significant financial support he’s provided and reflect his core belief that those who are blessed with much are called to positive action in the world.
 That commitment spurred Andy and his wife Susie Code, a graduate of the UI College of Nursing, to establish the Code Family Foundation in 1997.
 The foundation has helped young boys and girls get quality educations in their home countries and has sponsored many students who wish to study in the United States.
 Code and his philanthropic partners have built schools, dormitories, and kitchens in under-resourced areas where educational opportunities had previously been nearly non-existent.